NicoIsLost/Minecraft-Deepdive/README.md

 I plan on inviting and encouraging others, and also incorporating content available elsewhere that fits well.
 So the goal will still be there, but in a more passive way.
 In the end, it's the old trope: "How do you east an elephant?...
 One bite at a time".

 # I'm interested in helping!
 **AWESOME!** I would really appreciate that.
-You can either join my discord server and contact me directly, or you can fork and pull-request directly.
+You can either join my discord server and contact me via message request or ping, or you can fork and pull-request directly.

 [![Discord](https://img.shields.io/discord/918887116455432222?label=%20Discord&logo=Discord&logoColor=%23fff&color=%235865F2)](https://discord.gg/g9wJSmtnF4)